igor-baiborodine/kiroule.com/content/article/start-blogging-with-github-hugo-and-netlify/index.md

 TODO: add content
 ```
 By default, Hugo's built-in webserver automatically rebuilds the site if it detects any changes.
 Then it pushes the latest content to any open browser pages.
-But since the `page/about.md` file contains `draft: true`, you should restart the server with the `-D` flag to include content marked as a draft.
+But since the `page/about.md` file contains `draft: true`, you should restart the server with the `--buildDrafts` flag to include content marked as a draft.

 ![Hugo New Site Browser About Page](/img/content/article/start-blogging-with-github-hugo-and-netlify/hugo-new-site-browser-about-page.png)